BartlomiejSkwara/fundraising/README.md

 #### Warning !!!

 Example curl commands were tested on Windows 11 cmd.
-They  may not work on powershell, bash or other different command line interfaces due to differences in syntax.
+They  may not work on powershell, bash or other command line interfaces due to differences in syntax.
+****
 #### 1. Event registration (POST) /api/event
 Endpoint is capable of registering event with user specified name and currency code.
 All of the following parameters are mandatory and must be passed in request body in JSON format.
 - eventName (can't be blank, can't exceed 255 characters)
-- currencyCode (must follow ISO 4217 format)
+- currencyCode (must follow ISO 4217 format, for now  supported currencies are limited to PLN, EUR and USD)
 ##### Example curl
 ```cmd
 curl -L "http://localhost:8080/api/event" -H "Content-Type: application/json" -d "{\"eventName\": \"New Event\" , \"currencyCode\": \"EUR\"  }",